NZ Initiative comes out swinging against labour reforms

 "The harsh truth is the old collective compulsory arbitrations system produced rigid relativities which worked against the low paid."

-Unions seeking to change that had to fight other unions to win, he says.
+Unions seeking to change that had to fight against compulsory arbitration, he says.

 "Finding a path to accepted social living standards through a collective, arbitrated system is more than long and winding - it is a cul de sac," says Campbell.